time-is-ltd/pseudonymization-service/docs/run-on-gcp.md

-# Run on GCP with pre-build docker image
+# Run on Google Cloud Run with pre-build docker image

 This document describes how to deploy the pseudonymization proxy to GCP using minimal working configuration.
 The whole list of advanced configuration options is available in the [README](../README.md).